Living in a cold climate means having a larger wardrobe than someone living where the temperature barely changes.

 Invest a little extra time to make all of the seasonal clothes you’re storing fresh and ready-to-go as soon as you need them the following year.
 Your future self will thank you.

-3. Stick with plastic storage containers
+3. Use plastic storage containers

 Always use clean plastic storage containers/bins with secure lids instead of cardboard boxes for your seasonal clothes storage.
 Be sure to label them in order to make finding things easier.